RichoHa/noteTakerHa/README.md

 ## Installation:
 - download code from github.
 - npm install in root file.

-## How to Run:
-- In your terminal - run server.js to listen on port 8080.

 ## Purpose of the website:
 The purpose of the website is to let people write notes.